Marko Prezelj

 Marko Prezelj (born 13 October 1965) is a Slovenian mountaineer and photographer.

 Prezelj received four Piolet d'Or awards.
 He won the inaugural "Oscar of mountaineering" in 1992 with Andrej Štremfelj for their new route on the south ridge of Kangchenjunga South (8476) in alpine style.
 The second he received in 2007 with Boris Lorenčič, for the first ascent of Chomolhari's northwest pillar in October 2006.
 Prezelj rejected his second award because of his concern about the dangers of a competition.

 In 2014 he received his third Piolet d'Or together with Aleš Česen and Luka Lindič for their first ascent of the north face of Hagshu in the Indian Himalaya.
-In 2016 he won his fourth Piolet d'Or.
+In 2016 he won his fourth Piolet d'Or (with Manu Pellissier, Urban Novak and Hayden Kennedy, for Light Before Wisdom, in the East face of Cerro Kishtwar.

 Prezelj has a degree in Chemical Engineering and is an IFMGA/UIAGM mountain guide and climbing instructor.
 He is married and has two sons.